SheaButta/Mapping_Earthquakes/README.md

 My client is extremely pleased with the final sprint as we have proven the ability to read JSON and GeoJSON data and most importantly visualize the data using D3 (Data-Driven Documents) and the Leaflet JavaScript library.
 One additional visualization that I performed was displaying a flight from LAX to JFK.
 Along the way I also identified a stop at BWI.

 __Flight log:__

+I have developed a branch for testing mapping lines using a Polyline.
+The below route display a flight from SFO to JFK with one stop to include BWI.
+The below includes the coordinates for the flight.
+One of the biggest tasks completed here was creating various branches to isolate test environments for Mapping Lines, Mapping GeoJSON Points, Mapping GeoJSON Polygons and Mapping GeoJSON Linestrings.

+    __Flight Coordinates__:
+    [37.6213, -122.3790], //SFO
+    [30.19444, -97.67000], //AUX
+    [39.177404, -76.668392], //BWI
+    [43.678524, -79.6291291306445], //YYZ
+    [40.641766, -73.780968] //JFK

 ![](https://github.com/SheaButta/plotly_deployment/blob/main/static/images/DDL_Charts.PNG)